danmilon/platformsh-example-drupal8/README.md

 # Git commit with a message that matches the issue number
 git add -A
-git commit -m "#1: Describes that i did"
+git commit -m "#1: Describes what i did"

 # Push the branch to GitHub
 git push origin 1-fixes-that-thing